realitymod/Manual/en/weapons_and_equipment.md

 > _Kits: Rifleman Breacher, Scout, Civilian_

 **Parachutes** are used by pilots and paratroopers.
-They are deployed by hammering the 9-key frantically.
+They are deployed automatically when spawning in a paratrooper deployed faction.
+When ejecting from a fixed-wing aircraft the ejection seat will also automatically deploy the parachute.
+It can also be deployed manually in other cases by with the 9-key.
 Parachutes need to be opened an ample time before reaching the ground to avoid injury or a mild case of death.
 After your Squad Leader has reached the ground on a map supporting paradrops, a special supply crate appears next to him.
 This crate can only be used to request kits.

 > _Kits: Pilot, any spawnable kit used by a team with a paradrop spawn point_